 Trying to onboard remote employees but struggling to maintain continuity?
-Do you find that corporate based employees are more loyal and engaged, while those that telecommute experience less job satisfaction and have higher exit rates?
+Do you find that your corporate office employees are more loyal and engaged, while those that telecommute are less satisfied and have higher exit rates?
 A successful onboarding program will help link your remote employee to the office by providing tools and communication to ensure accountability, productivity, and engagement.

 SHRM research shows that “half of all hourly workers leave new jobs in the first four months, and half of all senior outside hires fail within 18 months.”
 Knowing that new hires are at risk of exiting your organization, it’s important to consider an onboarding approach designed to connect remote employees to the office as quickly as possible.

 Implementing an onboarding strategy is your key to ensuring a successful “day one and beyond” experience for your new hires.
 Taking it one step further and expanding to those who work remotely will not only help strengthen your efforts to instill culture and build rapport, but will help you be consistent across your organization, regardless of the location.

 Technology allows us to work from anywhere, anytime, which is leading to an increasing number of employees working remotely, rarely stepping foot in the corporate office.
 As companies gradually expand their office space outside of cubicles and brick walls, it often appears that the culture is dialed to 'generic corporate' and fails to evolve with the business.
 As your employees become more mobile, you recognize that the company culture must also be mobile.
 Therefore, immerse your new hires in your culture at the very outset.